Skoda Kodiaq review

 Safety and security

-In terms of safety equipment, you get a full suite of airbags (driver and passenger front and side airbags, and curtain airbags front and rear).
-It also has driver aids such as automatic emergency braking (AEB), front and rear cross-traffic alert, lane assist, blind-spot monitoring, traffic-sign recognition and driver fatigue alert.
+It has a full suite of airbags (driver and passenger front and side airbags, and curtain airbags front and rear).
+You also get driver aids including automatic emergency braking (AEB), front and rear cross-traffic alert, lane assist, blind-spot monitoring, traffic-sign recognition and driver fatigue alert.

 There are Isofix child seat mounts on the front passenger seat and outer middle row of seats, but not the third row on seven-seat versions.